 Q2.
 Can you pursue your beautician course post your 12th studies?

 Answer – Yes, you can pursue a beautician course after you have completed your 12th studies.

 Q3.
 Is opting for a beautician course from an overseas institute costly?

-Answer – Yes, opting for a beautician’s course overseas can be costly, though the fee structure may vary depending on the institute.
-However, institutes also offer scholarships to help the students afford these courses.
+Answer – Opting for a beautician’s course overseas can be costly, though the fee structure may vary depending on the institute.
+However, institutes also offer scholarships to help students afford these courses.